Language selection

 37. A correction made under section 32.2 of the Act is to be treated as if it were a re-determination made under paragraph 59(1)(a) of the Act.

-38. After a correction is made under section 32.2 of the Act, an officer can further re-determine the origin, tariff classification or value for duty of the goods under paragraph 59(1)(b) of the Act, within four years after the date of the original determination or after the making of a correction under section 32.2 that is treated by subsection 32.2(3) as a re-determination under paragraph 59(1)(a).
+38.Once a correction has been made under section 32.2 of the Act, an officer may further re-determine the origin, tariff classification or value for duty of the goods under paragraph 59(1)(b) of the Act, within four years after the date of the original determination or after the making of a correction under section 32.2 that is treated by subsection 32.2(3) as a re-determination under paragraph 59(1)(a).

-39. As provided for in section 2 of the Determination, Re-determination and Further Re-determination of Origin, Tariff Classification, and Value for Duty Regulations, the time period within which an officer may further re-determine the origin, tariff classification or value for duty under paragraph 59(1)(b) of the Act is five years from the date of the determination under section 58 of the Act, where the granting of the refund or the making of a correction referred to in paragraph 59(1)(b) of the Act occurs within the period of time beginning on the first day of the 37th month and ending on the last day of the 48th month after the date on which the determination was made under section 58.
+39. As provided for in section 2 of the Determination, Re-determination and Further Re-determination of Origin, Tariff Classification, and Value for Duty Regulations, the time period within which an officer may further re-determine the origin, tariff classification or value for duty under paragraph 59(1)(b) of the Act is five years from the date of the determination made under section 58 of the Act, where the granting of the refund or the making of a correction referred to in paragraph 59(1)(b) of the Act occurs within the period of time beginning on the first day of the 37th month and ending on the last day of the 48th month after the date on which the determination was made under section 58.

-40. After a re-determination or a further re-determination is made under paragraph 59(1) of the Act, an importer will be given a notice of re-determination or further re-determination under subsection 59(2) of the Act.
+40. After a re-determination or a further re-determination is made under subsection 59(1) of the Act, an importer will be given a notice of re-determination or further re-determination under subsection 59(2) of the Act.

 Contesting a decision

 41. When a notice has been given under subsection 59(2) of the Act, an importer may file a request for a re-determination or further re-determination under subsection 60(1) of the Act within 90 days of the CBSA’s decision.
-For more information, refer to Memorandum D11-6-7, Request under Section 60 of the Customs Act for a Re-determination, a further Re-determination or a Review by the President of the Canada Border Services Agency.
+For more information, refer to Memorandum D11-6-7: Request under Section 60 of the Customs Act for a Re-determination, a further Re-determination or a Review by the President of the Canada Border Services Agency.

-42. If no request for a further re-determination is filed under subsection 60(1) of the Act within the 90-day period, an importer may make an application to the President of the CBSA for an extension of the time within which the request must be made pursuant to section 60.1 of the Act.
+42. If no request for further re-determination is filed under subsection 60(1) of the Act within the 90-day period, an importer may submit an application to the President of the CBSA for an extension of the time within which the request must be made pursuant to section 60.1 of the Act.
 The President may extend the time for filing the request.
-For more information, refer to Memorandum D11-6-9, Applications to the President for an Extension of Time to File a Request under Section 60 of the Customs Act.
+For more information, refer to Memorandum D11-6-9: Applications to the President for an Extension of Time to File a Request under Section 60 of the Customs Act.

 Penalty and interest provisions